-With robust U.S. leadership, OSCE has transformed from a consensus-based forufror dialogue into a post-consensus accountability platform which draws upon political commitments, institutions, and field missions to isolate Russia, bolster support for Ukraine, challenge the region's widespread, democratic backsliding, and champion deeply held commitments to human rights.
+With robust U.S. leadership, OSCE has transformed from a consensus-based forum for dialogue into a post-consensus accountability platform which draws upon political commitments, institutions, and field missions to isolate Russia, bolster support for Ukraine, challenge the region's widespread, democratic backsliding, and champion deeply held commitments to human rights.

-A monitor from the OSCE Special Monitoring Mission in Ukraine stands in front of OSCE convoy.
+SMM Ukraine stands in front of OSCE convoy.
 (OSCE SMM Ukraine X)